a great day to show what is written in our hearts.

 Exactly what is it that people see when they look at us?
 Are they seeing who we are, or are they seeing only what we want them to see?

-We have all heard stories about people who live in abusive relationships.
-Quite often it is difficult to tell that there is abuse based upon what is seen in public.
+We have all heard stories about women who live in abusive relationships.
+Very few, if any, people can tell that there is abuse based upon what is seen in public.
 In many cases, when the fact that a man is abusing his wife comes to light, it is often a shock to many people because, “He’s always so nice.”
-And, of course, the abused person puts on a happy face in public out of fear of what will happen if they don’t.
+The abused woman puts on a happy face in public out of fear of what will happen in private if she doesn’t.

 “For it is not those who hear the law who are righteous in God’s sight, but it is those who obey the law who will be declared righteous.”
 (Romans 2:13 NIV).